digital-work/git-documentation/README.md

       * Starting on GitHub
       * Starting on your PC/Mac
   * Maintaining the code
+    * Cross-platform text documents
       * From Overleaf
       * From your PC/Mac
   * Diffs and conflicts
     * Tools
       * FileMerge on Mac